 Two pieces of wire are laid into the hypertufa mix - put in a thin layer, then the wire, then another layer of the mix.

-Make sure the hypertufa is thick enough - too thin, and the wire will pull through if you lift the finished container by the handle.
+sure the hypertufa is thick enough - too thin, and the wire will damage the hypertufa if someone picks it up by the handle.

 As an avid collector of hardy Sedum and Sempervivum, I'm always looking for something to plant with them.